REAL BODIES at Bally’s FAQ

 No. Tickets are valid for one exhibition entry per person only.
 Guests may exit and re-enter the exhibition during the same visit however (e.g. to use the restroom), with re-entry validated by box office personnel.

 Yes, typically tickets are available for same day admission, however, we strongly recommend purchasing in advance in the event that a particular day is experiencing heavy traffic where it may be at full capacity.
+Tickets purchased online here are the lowest online ticket price and are good for any day at any time during normal hours of operation, but must be exchanged at the box office for entry.

 Yes.
 For all group and school group sales, please email email@example.com.
 Group/School discounts are available for 10+ visitors, plus 1 free ticket for every 10 tickets (for a teacher / chaperone).